 Red Tip Photinia “Photinia fraseri”.
 Full Sun-partial shade.
-A fast growing shrub that can be used for a large hedge or stand-alone plant.
+A fast-growing shrub that can be used for a large hedge or stand-alone plant.
 The red tip leaves provide great color throughout the seasons.
 Moderate water once established.
 Easily grown in average, medium wet soil.
 Loves southwestern gardens.

-The Texas Sage – There many varieties and all are evergreen.
+The Texas Sage – There many varieties and all are evergreens.
 However, younger plants take 2-3 years before they stay evergreen.
 They are drought tolerant once established and will bloom mainly in mid-summer or after the monsoon seasons starts.
 Most will grow to about 5-7 ft. tall and wide.
 Profuse purple blooms.